mattdinnis/my_openhab2-addons/addons/binding/org.openhab.binding.victronenergydbus/README.md

 # <bindingName> Binding

-This binding is for monitoring MPPT Solarcharger from Victron Energy
+This binding is for monitoring MPPT Solarcharger from Victron Energy.

+To install vrmlogger look at [this howto](https://github.com/victronenergy/venus/wiki/raspberrypi-install-venus-packages).

 ## Supported Things

 - [VictronEnergyDBus SolarCharger](https://www.victronenergy.com/solar-charge-controllers) (Thing type `sc`)

+Only tested with BlueSolar MPPT 100/30

 ## Discovery